kanhua/udacity-dand-data-vis/README.md

 ## Design
 Since we would like to investigate how the team statistics related to three-point field goals evolves with time, a X-Y scatter plot serves this purpose well.
 Also, assigning different colors to each time at once makes the plot very busy.
-Instead, we let the readers to select the teams that they want to highlight.
-The readers are also able to select which statisitics to show.
+Instead, we let the readers select the teams that they want to highlight.
+The readers are also able to select which statistics to show.

 #### V0